semaphoreci/semaphore/docs/docs/reference/secret-yaml.md

 This field can be set to one of three values:

 - `ALL`: all projects in the organizations can use this secret in jobs
-- `ALLOWED`:  the secret is available to projects in the allow list
+- `ALLOWED`:  the secret is available to projects in the allowed list
 - `NONE`: does not allow use of the secret by any project

 ### projects_ids {#projects-ids-in-org-config}

-This field is a list of project ids to be added to the allowlist to use a secret when `projects_access` is set to `ALLOWED`.
+This field is a list of project IDs to be added to the allowlist to use a secret when `projects_access` is set to `ALLOWED`.

 If `projects_access` is set to `ALL` or `NONE` this whitelist is ignored.